pabloherresp/PZ-Server-Save-Manager/README.md

 ### A little tool to manage server saves between different hosts in Windows.

-> [!IMPORTANT]
+> [!WARNING]
-> This tool is still being tested and I'm trying to improve its features.
+> This tool is still being tested.
 By default, all data that could be overwritten will be renamed or moved to a backup folder before deleting it.

 > [!NOTE]
 > You don't need to close the game in order to let this program manage files, you can stay in the main menu.